Let the Daily Details Tell Your Story

 But the gratefulness I’m talking about is deeper than that, more organic to self than a passing emotion, longer lasting than a seasonal attitude shift.
 After all, how often does our superficial thankfulness evaporate when our team blows a third-quarter lead, when we get elbowed out for the last Tickle Me Elmo on the shelf, when the texting driver next to us nearly clips our fender?

 I’m talking about being grateful for this moment and everything in it, for the magical Now that spiritual leader Eckhart Tolle tells us “is the only place where life can be found.”
+This is where storytelling can happen.

 As I write this, I receive a text from my sister; Dad has been admitted to the hospital with severe chest, jaw, and arm pain.
 My heart skips and my shoulders droop.